-In a despicable attempt to try and damage their own party’s image with working people, twenty right-wing anti-Corbyn Labour MPs have shamefully rebelled against the orders of Jeremy Corbyn’s Labour leadership by voting against a bill that would see some of the lowest earners in the country handed a desperately-needed pay increase.
+In an attempt to try and damage their own party’s image with working people, twenty right-wing anti-Corbyn Labour MPs have shamefully rebelled against the orders of Jeremy Corbyn’s Labour leadership by voting against a bill that would see some of the lowest earners in the country handed a desperately-needed pay increase.

 The twenty rebel MPs, who have nearly all made their opposition to Jeremy Corbyn’s leadership abundantly clear over recent years, voted against a budget proposal to raise tax thresholds for 32 million workers, including those earning low salaries.